-Measures used by Reserve Banks
+Measures Used by Reserve Banks

-All of the Reserve Banks consider at least one measure that is best described as an LRU.
-In addition, five Banks also consider measures that can be categorized as SPUs.
-Several Banks also noted that they monitor estimates from surveys of professional forecasters.
+Most of the Reserve Banks consider at least one measure that is best described as an LRU.
+In addition, several Banks also consider measures that can be categorized as SPUs.
+Some Banks also noted that they monitor estimates from surveys of professional forecasters.

-The Federal Reserve Banks of New York, Richmond, Atlanta, Minneapolis, and San Francisco rely on multiple measures for their policy discussions, with at least one SPU and one LRU.
+A number of Banks rely on multiple measures for their policy discussions, with at least one SPU and one LRU.
 Many emphasized that SPU measures were helpful for assessing cyclical pressures on price inflation.

-The Federal Reserve Banks of Boston, Philadelphia, Cleveland, Chicago, St. Louis, Kansas City, and Dallas primarily utilize measures that are best described as LRUs.
-Many in this group assess the longer-run unemployment rate by evaluating trends in labor market outcomes for different groups and then adjusting a baseline measure to account for the past and expected future paths of these trends.
+Many Banks primarily use measures that are best described as LRUs.
+A number of Banks in this group assess the LRU by evaluating trends in labor market outcomes for different groups and then adjusting a baseline measure to account for the past and expected future paths of these trends.